stumathews/UnderstandingLanguageExt/README.md

 Introduction
 ------------

-This is a tutorial that aims to demonstrate how to use LanguageExt in C\# programs with an emphasis on the practical side, demonstrating through code examples and providing narrative throughout the process.

 This is a tutorial that aims to demonstrate the fundamentals behind using LanguageExt in a practical fashion though step-by-step tutorials which introduce and then build up on concepts.